Skip to main content

 What is a check?

-In Okareo, a check is a unit of code that scores a generative model's output.
-The intention of a check is to assess a particular behavior of your LLM.
-Checks offer a number of benefits:
+In Okareo, a check is a mechanism for scoring a generative model's output.
+A check can be narrowly tailored to assess a particular behavior of your LLM.

 With checks, you can answer behavioral questions like: